mateus-rafael42/exercise-tracker/README.md

 # Track your exercise routine

-This project is under development, soon i'll add more information in this readme.
+Note: this project is under development, soon i'll add more information in this readme.

+The idea here is to use ReactJS to make a exercise tracker, where you can create notes that describe de exercise, giving the time that it have to be done and a status of done or pending.

 ## Available Scripts